 Stage Two: Formal Application

-- The expert review process is designed to assess the strengths and weaknesses of each of the full proposals in relation to the assessment criteria.
+- Expert panel review: The expert review process is designed to assess the strengths and weaknesses of each of the full proposals in relation to the assessment criteria.
 The assessment of each proposal will be tailored to the nature and complexity of the proposal.
-SSHRC will seek, but cannot guarantee, three to six experts to review and comment on each proposal, depending on the size of budget requested.
+SSHRC will seek, but cannot guarantee, three to six experts to review and comment on each proposal.
 Wherever possible, panels of experts will review small groups of similar or related proposals.
 Written external reviews may be used where expert committee review is not possible or where supplementary insights are required.

 Evaluation Criteria and Scoring